kushhingol/react-experiments/Experiment1_Vanilla_React/README.md

 # Let's go

 So that's all from the vanilla React experiment, I hope you enjoyed the article.
 For more examples please refer the `index.html` and `App.js` file, I have provided examples with explanation in the comment.

+** IMP NOTE **

+- This is not a recommended approach for using react.
+The main reason for this experiment is to try out different way which we can use react.
+- Adding CDN script for react is also not at all recommended for large scale application as it will increase the network operation as its costly.
+Its always better to download the package from npm (will cover this in the further experiments)

 Keep learning and Keep experimenting 😃 😬